 The basis of accounting refers to when revenues and expenditures or expenses are recognized in the accounts and reported in the financial statements.
 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of the timing of related cash flows.
 Nonexchange transactions, in which the Board gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, sales taxes, grants, entitlements and donations.
-On an accrual basis, revenue from property taxes is recognized in the fiscal year in which the underlying transaction (sale) takes place.
+On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
+Revenue from sales taxes is recognized in the fiscal year in which the underlying transaction (sale) takes place.
 Revenue from grants, entitlements, and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.